 These investors tend to concentrate on optimising the performance of their properties, whilst at the same time minimising their risks.

 While they are still accumulating assets, they are now more interested in cash flow that will allow them to gain the most out of life.

-Rather than investing what is left after they have spent their money, they have the correct tax structures in place that enables them to spend what is left over after their money making investment machine ploughs more cash back into further investments.
+Rather than investing what is left after they have spent their money, they have the correct tax structures in place that enable them to spend what is left over after their money-making investment machine ploughs more cash back into further investments.